 Being Healthy in the sun and UV Rays

-Sure if you are European you might not feel it as soon as someone does with fair skin but you can still get a sunburn.
+If you are European you might not feel it as soon as someone does with fair skin but you can still get a sunburn.
 Being in the sun isn't limitless.
 That is what this talks about so check it out before heading into the sun.
-It talks about what to do besides taking a cool bath when you get a sunburn.
+It talks about what to do besides taking a cold bath when you get a sunburn.
 Even with a burn, there are still ways you can still enjoy the sun and heat.
 There are some helpful tips on how to prevent your skin from burning when you are outside for long periods of time.

-1. Take a bath with a few heaping spoonful’s of baking soda 15- 20 minutes no longer.
+1. Take a bath with a few heaping spoonful’s of baking soda for 15- 20 minutes no longer.
 Or oatmeal in a cool bath works too

 2. Use Aloe Vera the thick gel-like juice of the Aloe Vera plant can take the redness out of the sunburn